 Carbon fiber rods are manufactured by pulling continuous carbon fibers mixed with epoxy resin through heated forming dies, a process known as pultrusion.
 Pultrusion is similar to the extrusion process used with aluminum and thermoplastic.
 Through this process, continuous lengths of carbon fiber rods with constant cross-sections can be created, and they take on the shape of the die.
 As the carbon fibers are pulled through the die and saturated with epoxy resin, the heat from the die begins the resin-hardening, or polymerization, process.

-Advantages to using pultrusion to create carbon fiber rods include:
+The advantages to using pultrusion to create carbon fiber rods include:

-- High axial strength and stiffness
+High axial strength and stiffness

-- Straight and parallel fiber alignment
+Straight and parallel fiber alignment

-- Tightly controlled cross section dimensions
+Tightly controlled cross-section dimensions

 Uses for Carbon Fiber Rods